Learning About Birth Control: Condoms

 Condoms can be used to prevent pregnancy.
 They also help protect against sexually transmitted infections (STIs).
 Condoms are called a barrier method of birth control.
 That's because they keep the sperm and eggs apart.
 The condom holds the sperm so the sperm can't get into the vagina.

-You must use a new condom each time you have intercourse.
+You must use a new condom each time you have vaginal sex.

-Male condoms are made of latex (rubber), polyurethane, or sheep intestine.
-They are placed over a hard (erect) penis before intercourse.
-Male condoms are also called "rubbers," "sheaths," or "skins."
+External (male) condoms are usually made of latex (rubber) or soft plastic.
+Sometimes they are made of natural membrane (lambskin).
+External condoms are placed over a hard (erect) penis before sex.
+External condoms are also called "rubbers," "sheaths," or "skins."

-There are many different kinds of male condoms.
+There are many different kinds of external condoms.
 Some condoms are lubricated.
 Some are ribbed.
 Most have a tip for holding the semen.
 You can also buy condoms of different sizes.

-Female condoms are tubes of soft plastic with a closed end.
+Internal (female) condoms are tubes of soft plastic or rubber with a closed end.
 Each end has a ring or rim.
 The ring at the closed end is put deep into the vagina over the cervix.
 This holds the tube in place.
 The ring at the open end stays outside the opening of the vagina.
-Female condoms have lubricant on the inside.
+Internal condoms have lubricant on the inside.

 How well do they work?

-• When female condoms are used exactly as directed, 5 women out of 100 have an unplanned pregnancy.
-When they are not used exactly as directed, 21 women out of 100 have an unplanned pregnancy.
+• When internal (female) condoms are used exactly as directed, they are about 95% effective for preventing pregnancy.
+This means that 5 out of 100 people who use them will have an unplanned pregnancy.
+When they are not used exactly as directed, they are about 79% effective for preventing pregnancy.
+This means that 21 out of 100 people who use them will have an unplanned pregnancy.

 • Condoms may be available for free at family planning clinics.
-You can buy them without a prescription at clinics, in drugstores, online, and in some grocery stores.
+You can buy external (male) condoms without a prescription at clinics, in drugstores, online, and in some grocery stores.

-• Female condoms and rubber and plastic male condoms help protect against STIs, such as herpes or HIV.
+• Internal (female) condoms and rubber and plastic external condoms help protect against sexually transmitted infections (STIs), such as herpes or HIV.
 Sheep intestine condoms don't protect against STIs.

 • Condoms don't use hormones.
 So you can use condoms if you don't want to take hormones or can't take hormones because you have certain health problems or concerns.